 Since 15 May Vokes had known that his division would very probably be used to break the 'Führer-Senger-Linie' defences and thereby open the way for the 5th Armoured Division, and had already begin to plan his division’s assault even before he received the orders of Leese and Burns on 20 May.
 Given the type of terrain needed by the armour, Vokes thought that the best ground for an attack was that extending from a point on the Forme d’Aquino, about 1,500 yards (1370 m) to the south-west of Aquino in a line about south to another point 2,000 yards (1830 m) distant.
 Hoffmeister agreed that a breach of this size and this piece of ground would suit his armour.
 Vokes therefore decided to attack on this front, and planned a two-phase undertaking: in the first part of the road linking Pontecorvo and Aquino was to be taken, and in the second part of the road linking Pontecorvo and Highway 6 parallel with the road in the first phase but between 1,000 and 2,000 yards (915 and 1830 m) to the west of it.
 These two pieces of road in effect marked the forward and rear edges of the 'Führer-Senger-Linie', so their capture by the 1st Division would represent a breach in the German defences for the passage of the armour.

-Vokes made a breach for Hoffmeister’s armour.
+Vokes’s men were to make the breach required for Hoffmeister’s armour.
 He intended to use Brigadier T. G. Gibson’s 2nd Brigade to attack, two battalions abreast, behind a heavy barrage, and supported by the Churchill and Sherman tanks of Brigadier J. H. Tetley’s British 25th Army Tank Brigade.
-Brigadier D. C. Spry’s 1st Brigade and Brigadier J. P. E. Bernatchez’s 3rd Brigade were to provide support by the deliver of feint attacks, and Vokes could commit these two brigades to the main battle if they were needed.
+Brigadier D. C. Spry’s 1st Brigade and Brigadier J. P. E. Bernatchez’s 3rd Brigade were to provide support by the delivery of feint attacks, and Vokes could commit these two brigades to the main battle if they were needed.

 'Chesterfield' (ii) was to start at 06.00 on 23 May.